seesmof/password-generator/README.md

 ### Installation and Usage

 1. Download the [latest version](https://github.com/seesmof/strong-password-generator/archive/refs/tags/v1.0.0.zip) of the program and unzip it.
+   1. Make sure you have Python 3.10 or higher installed on your computer.
+If not, please download the latest version of Python from [here](https://www.python.org/downloads/)
 2. Run the program using `Run.vbs` file.
 3. Enjoy!